gagahsyuja/my-arch-install/POST.md

 # After Reboot
 After booting your freshly installed Arch Linux, we'll be downloading some packages and do some configuration.
 Remember to use `sudo` everytime you need root access, especially `pacman`.
 ## Connect to the internet
-We had `network-manager` previously installed and enabled the service.
+We had `networkmanager` previously installed and enabled the service.
 To connect to the internet using the tui:
 ```
 $ sudo nmtui
 ```